dougc333/TDS/python/vscode_debugger/README.md

 args:['train']

 do these really work in vscode?
-I cant get them to work in pytext. this works with this launch.json
+I cant get them to work in pytext. this works with this launch.json.
+This enters the debugger but what happens and how do you enter the train subcommand?
    {
       "name": "Python: Current File (Integrated Terminal)",
       "type": "python",